-The saying "You don't know what you've got until it's gone" suddenly came into my head as I realised just how important my van is.
+The saying "You don't know what you've got until it's gone" suddenly came into my head as I realised just how important my van was and is.
 Emissions are a real hot issue at the moment and the government are cracking down on anything affecting our climate, especially diesel vehicles.

 So immediately I knew a few things to get working on to bring my emissions down but the process became quite the obsession as I did these things but the next emissions test failed as well and the reading actually went up a fraction.
 With more research, tears and frustration, I went on a mission to understand what was going on inside my van and to know the process enough to do what ever was necessary to bring Thelma back into action.
 I needed to learn the engine, the parts, what I could do myself to save money but also when I was out of my depth.
 I needed to also share this with others and have driven many a person mad with my dull talk about injectors and diesel additives!

-The most frustrating part of all this is Thelma is low mileage, I have cared for her the day I bought her and always done full services and fixed and issues immediately.
+The most frustrating part of all this is Thelma is low mileage, I have cared for her the day I bought her and always done full services and fixed any issues immediately.
 She is a perfectly good vehicle with a lot of life left in her, I haven't even touched the surface of what the engine can do, it's just whether the rest of the parts can keep up!